aimeos/aimeos-docs/src/config/admin-jqadm/basket.md

 ```

 As the clients only generates structural JQAdm, the layout defined via CSS
-should support adding, removing or reordering content by a fluid like
+should support adding, removing or rebasketing content by a fluid like
 design.

 # template-item

-Relative path to the HTML body template for the log item.
+Relative path to the HTML body template for the basket item.

 ```
-admin/jqadm/log/template-item =
+admin/jqadm/basket/template-item = basket/item
 ```

+* Default: basket/item
 * Type: string - Relative path to the template creating the HTML code
-* Since: 2016.04
+* Since: 2023.10

 The template file contains the HTML code and processing instructions
 to generate the result shown in the body of the frontend.
 The